bloodmc/cemu_graphic_packs/botw.md

 Disable GPUFenceSkip in the game profile and in FPS++ and manually enable it via Cemuhook once the save file has loaded.

-### I'm on AMD and the grass has black dots around it
+### I'm on AMD/Intel and the shadows looks terrible

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372204881496375296/unknown.png)